sayanee/radio-amateur-exam-notes/07_amplifiers_receivers.md

   - Input signal too great
     - flat bottom and top

+*Application: Hi-Fi audio, SSB/AM transmission or anything that requires high linearity*

-##### Amplifier B
+##### Class B amplifiers

 - collector current only flows for 50% of input cycle
-- An advantage of Class 'B' operation is that much larger signals than can Class 'A' but it requires two transistors
+- An advantage of Class 'B' operation is that it can deliver more power than Class 'A' but it requires two transistors in a push-pull configuration.
+- More power efficient
+- **Crossover distortion** may occur, which may affect linearity

 *Application: drive a loud speaker*

-##### Amplifier C
+##### Class C amplifiers

 - Operation of transistor is biased well beyond the *cut-off*
 - It is only necessary to give a regular push to keep it going (E.g. like a swing)
 - Such amplifiers use tuned resonant circuits as their collector load and they only need pulses of signal
+- **Not for use** when application demands linear operation.

-*Application: Used in radio frequency amplifiers*
+*Application: Used in amplification of FM signals*

 ### Superhetrodyne Receiver